cogu/autosar/README.rst

 A set of Python modules for working with `AUTOSAR <https://www.autosar.org/>`_ XML files.

-The primary purpose of this package is to allow developers to programmatically create AUTOSAR components using Python scripting.

-Advantages:

-* Python scripts are easy to modify and can be versioned controlled.
+* Allows individuals and teams to incrementally develop and maintain AUTOSAR models using Python code.
-* Executing a Python script can quickly regenerate ARXML files (no need to store generated ARXML files under version control).
+* Executing a Python script can quickly regenerate the same ARXML file(s) (no real need to store generated ARXML files in version control).
-* Allows teams to incrementally develop and maintain AUTOSAR models using Python.

-It is recommended that you use a commercial AUTOSAR toolchain to open and/or integrate ARXML files generated from Python.
+It is recommended that you use a commercial AUTOSAR toolchain to integrate generated SWCs into your ECU.

 Prerequisites
 -------------